Sulav-Malla/sulav-malla.github.io/README.md

 ### Contact

-- Allows users to email directly from the site and links to other contact methods (linkedin and github).
+- Allows users to email directly from the site and links to other contact methods (LinkedIn and GitHub).

 ## Usage